thelounge/thelounge.github.io/_docs/install_and_update.md

 The Lounge is now up and running **in public mode** at <http://localhost:9000>.

-Its configuration file is located at `/etc/lounge/config.js`.
+Its configuration file is located at `/etc/thelounge/config.js`.
 To enable private mode and configure The Lounge, go to
 [the configuration section](/docs/configuration.html).

-To update The Lounge, simply follow these steps again after downloading a new `lounge.deb` file, and restart the service.
+To update The Lounge, simply follow these steps again after downloading a new `thelounge.deb` file, and restart the service.

 ## Arch Linux